-Offered summer quarter. - Measurement of Human Behavior (5).
+660 Measurement of Human Behavior (5)

 Lec.
 3, Lab.
 4, Pr., 20 hours of graduate credit.
 Analysis and practicum in observing, measuring, assessing, and evaluating human behavior with emphasis on behavioral interviewing and the development of checklists and rating scales.
-Offered winter quarter, even-numbered years. - 670.
-Individual Intelligence Testing (6).
+Offered winter quarter, even-numbered years

+670 Individual Intelligence Testing (6)

 Lec.
 2, Lab.
 10, Pr., PG 615.
 Supervised practice in the administration and interpretation of individual intelligence tests.
-Offered winter and summer quarters. - 675.
-Advanced Objective Testing (5).
+Offered winter and summer guarters

+675 Advanced Objective Testing (5)

 Lec.
 3, Prac.
 5, Pr., PG 615 and PG 670.

-The use of psychological tests for the assessment of personality and for purposes other than the assessment of intelligence. - 676.
-Projective Personality Appraisal (5).
+The use of psychological tests for the assessment of personality and for purposes other than the assessment of intelligence

+676 Projective Personality Appraisal (5)

 Lec.
 4, Prac.
 3, Pr., PG 615 and PG 670.
 Supervised practice in the administration and interpretation of projective personality techniques.
-The Rorschach, T.A.T., and other techniques will be emphasized. - 681.
-Seminar in Psychology (5).
+The Rorschach, T.A.T., and other techniques will be emphasized

+681 Seminar in Psychology (5)

 Pr., graduate standing.
 A topical course reflecting student and faculty interest.
-It may be repeated by the student in various topics. - 684.
-Seminar: Psychotherapy and Behavior Change (5).
+It may be repeated by the student in various topics

+684 Seminar: Psychotherapy and Behavior Change (5)

 Pr., 20 graduate credits including PG 623.
 A topical course in psychological intervention representing a particular area of psychotherapy, behavior change theory, or technique.
-May be repeated once. - 690.
-Independent Study and Project (1-10).
+May be repeated once

+690 Independent Study and Project (1-10)

 Pr., graduate standing.
 Topics relevant to the individual's program which are not available in the remainder of the curriculum may be investigated with one objective being the production of a publication or a derivation of a significant finding.
-May be repeated for a total not to exceed 10 hours.
+May be repeated for a total not to exceed 10 hours

-- 695. Practicum in Psychology (2-10).
+695 Practicum in Psychology (2-10)

 Pr., graduate standing.
 Content and placement to be arranged by student and department.
+May be repeated for a total of 10 hours